RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Components/Managing and tracking components.md

 - TranslationOrganizer.
 - BackgroundTask.
 This component is tracked per role.

 Each components can be enabled or disabled with cmdlets offered by the module.
-Additionally the module offers respected cmdlets to retrieve the state of each component.
+Additionally the module offers related cmdlets to retrieve the state of each component.

 The enabled or disabled state of a component expresses what happens when a deployment is started.

-- When disabled, then the component's respected processes will not start.
+- When disabled, then the component's related processes will not start.
-- When enabled, then the component's respected processes will start.
+- When enabled, then the component's related processes will start.

 ## Set deploymentName variable
 First set deploymentName variable.